elsaessern/elsaessern.github.io/_pages/about.md

   - /about.html
 ---

-On this website you can find my blog posts regarding my research work and related topics, publications (a work-in-progress), talks (also a work-in-progress), CV, and my teaching experience & teaching resources.
-If you have trouble accessing any content or if you want to reach out with questions, please feel free to send an email (click 'Email' on the left sidebar).
+On this website you can find blog posts and information related to my research, teaching, and other professional activities.
+If you have trouble accessing any content or if you want to reach out with questions and/or comments, please feel free to send an email (click 'Email' on the left sidebar).
 I hope you gain something positive from this website!

-Cheers,
-Nik